 Earth is in the midst of a major life transition, also known as mass species extinction, brought by human activity.
 With a death this big, a birth as big.
-Generative Memorials bridge the great death and birth, fulfilling the urgent need to protect the most vulnerable community members and maintain remaining fragments of intact communities that will seed the next world.
+Generative Memorials bridge the great death and birth by helping to fulfill the urgent need to protect the most vulnerable community members and ensure remaining fragments of intact communities.

 In addition to providing areas for reflection and embodied grieving, Generative Memorials provide for everyone's sustenance unbound by human monetary exchange.
 Though the name may be, the concept of Generative Memorials is not new, but a revival of common ways gone hiding.
 There used to be places we would go to grieve.
 We're bringing them back.

 Generative Memorials provide physical and spiritual sustenance and can be relatively small urban gardens and groves or larger rural meadows and groves, also verges.
 The essential is that they be open to everyone and every manner of grieving.

 We are acutely aware of conflicts in conservation efforts that include ongoing human removal to preserve 'the wild'.
 We believe that efforts to revive biodiversity are aligned and necessarily intersect with efforts to maintain and revive human cultural diversity.

 We perceive the memorials as common grounds of practice that bridge false divides and relieve discord by way the sensual - naturally.
 These grounds invite the human family together for tending individual, group, and collective losses.
 May Generative Memorials support moving forward in solidarity with loving kindness and compassion for the sake of peaceful existence for all mothers and babes.

 Please enjoy this brief film that includes the intent and prospect of these living memorials:

 Pollinator Procession & Generative Memorials Dedication RDLS 2017